 // matrix type???

 More difficulties arise when the linear algebra vectors have heterogenous types.
-You can store the heterogenous type in a `std::tuple`.
-What about the linear algebra operations?
 The existing linear algebra libraries are simply not equipped to allow such idiomatic code.

 FRAGMENT

-The idea is to use an abstraction, necessarily zero-cost, to provide to the user a composition of strong types and linear algebra.
+The idea is to use an abstraction, it must be zero-runtime-cost, to provide to the user a composition of strong types and linear algebra.
 And down the rabbit hole of template metaprogramming we may go.

-Before I detail these references that helped me prepare this library: Who is familiar with the 1878 Bertrand-Buckingham π theorem?
+This is not new.
+Before I detail the references that helped me prepare this library.
+I must appeal to my physicists, mathematicians, or control theory colleagues who rightfully argue units shouldn't be in linear algebra systems.
+Who here is familiar with the 1878 Bertrand-Buckingham π theorem?
+Or its practical application in nondimensionalization of physical equations?
 The theorem proves linear systems can be rewritten in terms of a set of dimensionless parameters.
 So technically we could always transform the linear systems to use dimensionless parameters.
-Unfortunately usage in implementation is hardly systematic.
-Anyway the theorem does not help in exchanging physical algebraic information through software interfaces.
-The Bertrand-Buckingham π theorem is insufficient.
+Unfortunately usage in C++ implementation is hardly systematic.
+Regardless the theorem does not help in exchanging physical algebraic information through software interfaces.
+Nondimensionalization is a complementary technic.

 In 1995 George Hart informed us on the mathematical properties of dimensioned quantities.
 In 2002 Blair Hall identified conceptual elements of physical quantities applied to software frameworks.
 In 2020 Mateusz Pusz presented a C++ physical unit library.
 In 2021 Chip Hogg shared C++ lessons about units in matrices.
 In 2022 Daniel Withopf formalized a C++ physical unit matrix.
 In 2023 Mark Hoemmen presented C++26 std::linalg based on a subset of the BLAS standard.
 In 2024 Daniel Hanson showed us interoperability of Eigen and std::linalg.

 Daniel Withopf and Chip Hogg informed us there already exists several closed-source, proprietary typed linear algebra implementations.
-And we can even find various open-source typed linear algebra attempts over the years.
-We are trying to make a general, open-source, and permissive typed linear algebra library solution.
+And we can even find various open-source attempts over the years.
+We are here trying to make a general, open-source, and permissive typed linear algebra library solution for C++.

 Objective

-// Update the estimate uncertainty of a Kalman filter:
+// Update the estimate uncertainty P of a Kalman filter:

 p = (i - k * h) * p * t(i - k * h) + k * r * t(k);